-As part of the 2005-2030 Knoxville Regional Long Range Transportation Plan Update, the TPO solicited member jurisdictions for additions, deletions, and/or changes to the list of projects.
+As part of the 2005-2030 Knoxville Regional Long Range Transportation Plan, 2006 Update, the TPO solicited member jurisdictions for additions, deletions, and/or changes to the list of projects.

 Air Quality Conformity Determination for PM 2.5 and the reassessment for ozone were performed in cooperation with officials from local jurisdictions, state and federal transportation officials, and local, state and federal environmental officials in a series of Interagency Consultation (IAC) meetings.

-The 2005-2030 Knoxville Regional Long Range Transportation Plan Update was available for public viewing at Knox County Public Libraries, the Oak Ridge Public Library, Lenoir City Public Library, Sevier County Public Library, Jefferson County Public Library, the library of the Knoxville-Knox County Metropolitan Planning Commission, and online at www.knoxtrans.org.
+The 2005-2030 Knoxville Regional Long Range Transportation Plan- 2006 Update was available for public viewing at Knox County Public Libraries, the Oak Ridge Public Library, Lenoir City Public Library, Sevier County Public Library, Jefferson County Public Library, the library of the Knoxville-Knox County Metropolitan Planning Commission, and online at www.knoxtrans.org.
 Public comment on the update was available at the TPO Technical Committee meeting on Tuesday, February 14, 2006 and at the TPO Executive Board meeting on Wednesday, February 22, 2006.
 Both meetings were held at 9:00am in the Small Assembly Room of the City County Building in Downtown Knoxville.
 Additionally, the TPO Technical Committee and Executive Board meetings are broadcasted on public cable television in Knoxville.

-Legal Notice of the two public meetings and locations to view the Plan were advertised in the Knoxville News Sentinel, Maryville Daily Times, Oak Ridger, Enlightener, Loudon County News Herald, Mundo Hispano, Halls Shopper, and Farragut Press.
-In addition, paid advertisements were taken out in the Knoxville News-Sentinel, Oak Ridger, Maryville Daily Times, Enlightner, Loudon County News-Herald, Mundo Hispano, and Clinton Courier.
-All comments related to the 2006 update are documented in Appendix G. The public involvement process for LRTP amendments is outlined in Appendix H.
+Legal Notice of the two public meetings and locations to view the Plan was advertised in the Knoxville News Sentinel, Maryville Daily Times, Oak Ridger, Enlightener, Loudon County News Herald, Mundo Hispano, Halls Shopper, and Farragut Press.
+In addition, paid advertisements were taken out in the Knoxville News-Sentinel, Oak Ridger, Maryville Daily Times, Enlightener, Loudon County News-Herald, Mundo Hispano, and Clinton Courier.
+All comments related to the 2006 Amendment are documented in Appendix G.